 - 4.1 Members of the Committee are expected to attend all meetings.
-Regular non-attendance of Committee members will lead to their removal as a member of the Committee on agreement by the Chair. - 4.2 The Commissioner, will attend all meetings of the Committee, or ensure that they are suitably and appropriately represented to ensure that the purpose of the Committee is not compromised and that members are able to appropriately fulfil their responsibilities.
+Regular non-attendance of Committee members will lead to their removal as a member of the Committee on agreement by the Chair. - 4.2 The meetings can be held in person, virtually or as a combination of the two. - 4.3 The Commissioner will attend all meetings of the Committee or ensure that they are suitably and appropriately represented to ensure that the purpose of the Committee is not compromised and that members are able to fulfil their responsibilities appropriately.
 In addition, Section 114 of the Local Government Finance Act 1988 and the Audit and Accounts Regulations 2011 assign a number of statutory responsibilities to the Chief Finance Officer.
 Given the nature of these responsibilities it is expected that the Chief Financial Officer will attend all meetings, or where this is not possible then their nominated representatives.

-- 4.3 The Head of Internal Audit and representatives of the external auditor will be invited to attend meetings on a regular basis.
-Members of the Committee should meet with the Head of Internal Audit and representatives of the external auditor separately and privately at least once a year. - 4.4 A minimum of three members of the Committee must be present for the meeting to be deemed quorate.
-Committee meetings will be held in private with the matters discussed being placed in the public domain. - 4.5 The Committee may hold private informal meetings e.g. for briefing and training purposes without any non-members present if they so decide.
+The Chief Fire Officer / Chief Executive is also expected to attend all meetings, or where this is not possible then their nominated representative. - 4.4 The Head of Internal Audit and representatives of the external auditor will be invited to attend meetings on a regular basis.
+Members of the Committee should meet with the Head of Internal Audit and representatives of the external auditor separately and privately at least once a year.
+Independent members of the Committee may choose to hold meetings with the auditors without management present. - 4.5 The Committee may also invite or require subject matter experts to attend meetings of the Committee to present reports or otherwise support its consideration of agenda items as required. - 4.6 A minimum of three members of the Committee must be present for the meeting to be deemed quorate. - 4.7 Committee meetings will be held in private with the matters discussed being placed in the public domain. - 4.8 The Committee may hold private informal meetings, e.g., for briefing and training purposes, without any non-members present as it so decides.
 Formal decisions cannot be taken at such meetings.